rgpass/llm-testing-lib/README.md

 ## Overview

-Use `checkAccuracy` to check how accurately your prompt meets expectations.
-The arguments are:
+Clone this repo, experiment with the values in `index.ts`, then run `npm run main` to see how accurately your prompt meets a set of expectations.

+The arguments for `checkAccuracy` are:

 - `messages` -- the history of messages, aka the conversation thus far.
 The last one will be the one being sent by the `user`
 - `expectations` -- an array of rules that you expect the response to meet